albuch/sbt-dependency-check/README.md

-dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to bundle audit. |
+dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
-dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
+dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. | dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
 dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true